JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/README.md

 Let's start by reviewing the quality status of the illumina sequences usando el siguiente script [fastQC.sh](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/blob/main/bin/fastQC.sh)

-Minion sequences for review the quality of the sequence with software [fastp.sh](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/blob/main/bin/fastp.sh).
+To check the quality of the MinION sequences we used the *software* [fastp.sh](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/blob/main/bin/fastp.sh).
 And to trim the adapters it was done with [porechop.sh](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/blob/main/bin/porechop.sh)

 + **Assembly testing**